 Québec is a modern, prosperous society that has established itself as a real innovation hub for engineering.
 There are major industrial and infrastructure development projects underway in the province, whose demand for a specialized workforce is rising.
 Every year, Québec welcomes qualified professionals who want to contribute to the advancement of the engineering profession and society as a whole.

-ENGINEERING DIPLOMAS OBTAINED IN AUSTRALIA, HONG KONG, IRELAND, JAPAN, KOREA, MALAYSIA, NEW ZEALAND, RUSSIA, SINGAPORE, SOUTH AFRICA, TAIWAN, TURKEY, UNITED KINGDOM, UNITED STATES
+ENGINEERING DIPLOMAS OBTAINED IN AUSTRALIA, HONG KONG, INDIA, IRELAND, JAPAN, KOREA, MALAYSIA, NEW ZEALAND, RUSSIA, SINGAPORE, SOUTH AFRICA, SRI LANKA, TAIWAN, TURKEY, UNITED KINGDOM, UNITED STATES

 ENGINEERING DIPLOMAS OBTAINED IN FRANCE